shocknet/Lightning.Pub/DOCKER.md

   -v $HOME/.lnd:/root/.lnd \
   ghcr.io/shocknet/lightning-pub:latest
 ```

 Network host is used so the service can reach a local LND via localhost.
-LND is assumed to be under the users home folder, update this location as needed.
+LND is assumed to be under the users home folder, update these resources as needed.